 - XAMPP Server version 3.2.1 running on locahost

 - Atom version 1.12.6

-The PHP-Debug package can be installed from the Atom editor itself.
-Go to File > Settings and click on Packages.
+Next you need to install the PHP-Debug extension in Atom.
+Go to Atom > File > Settings and click on Packages.
 Then just type PHP-Debug in the search bar (mine is already installed):

 Just click on the install button and Atom will do the rest for you.

 Now try setting a breakpoint – either click next to the line number you want to break on or right click and toggle breakpoint.

 I had trouble setting breakpoints initially – they were getting set in the Breakpoints section of the PHP Debug console (Packages > PHP-Debug > Toggle Debugging):

 But the breakpoints in my code were not getting highlighted in green like they were supposed to be.

 This seems to be related to path mapping.
 Since I am debugging code that resides on localhost, I didn’t think I needed to set up any configs for remote path mapping, however it proved necessary.